Are You Truly Killing at the Comedy Open Mics?

 The reality of being able to kill audiences consistently is this:

-It will be you act and the laughter you generate when you deliver it that will cause you to to be approached to perform for gigs beyond the open mic scene.
+It will be your act and the laughter you generate when you deliver it that will cause you to be approached to perform for gigs beyond the open mic scene.

-And while you may not have any control over the venues you perform at or the audiences that show up, you do have 100% control over the most important aspect of stand-up comedy that will get you where you want to go and that is:
+And while you may not have any control over the venues you perform at or the audiences that show up, you do have 100% control over the most important aspect of stand-up comedy that will get you where you want to go:

 The act that you deliver to get the laughs you need to move well beyond the comedy open mic scene.